GerHobbelt/pylene/doc/source/python/extension.rst

 Writing an extension module
 ===========================

-When writing an algorithm in C++ is great for performance issue but it is not easy to prototype algorithms in this language.
-To solve this problem, Pylene provides a library, ``Pylene-numpy``, which makes the the automatic conversion between Pylene images and Numpy arrays, thanks to the Pybind11's ``type_caster``.
+While writing an algorithm in C++ is great for performance issue, it is not easy to prototype algorithms in this language.
+To solve this problem, Pylene provides a library, ``Pylene-numpy``, which makes the automatic conversion between Pylene images and Numpy arrays, thanks to the Pybind11's ``type_caster``.

 In the following, it is explained how to make use of this library to create an extension module.